StackMCP

 mcpcursorsetupguide

-Cursor ships with built-in support for the Model Context Protocol (MCP), which means your AI assistant can interact directly with databases, APIs, browsers, and other external tools while you code.
-Instead of copying data back and forth, you configure an MCP server once and Cursor handles the rest.
+Cursor has built-in MCP support, which means your AI assistant can interact directly with databases, APIs, browsers, and other tools while you code.
+You configure a server once in a JSON file and Cursor handles the rest -- no extensions, no plugins, no middleware.

 Where Cursor Stores Its MCP Config